Might & Magic Fates: Turn-Based Battles Meet TCGs

 First Impressions and Gameplay Feel

-After a week of testing, Might & Magic Fates feels both familiar and fresh:
+Might & Magic Fates feels both familiar and fresh:

 - The card mechanics are easy to understand for anyone who’s played Hearthstone.